tomwardio/tomwardio.github.io/blog/_posts/2015-07-31-un-premultiplied-textures-on-metal.md

 pre-multiply the image by the alpha channel.
 This means that when you load the UIImage, iOS automatically multiplies the R, G and B by the pixel's alpha amount, which means you lose the color values for anywhere there's a zero alpha.
-I might be doing something wrong, so I've uploaded an example iOS project that should show the issue [here](https://github.com/tomwardio/MetalPremultTexture).

 <!--more-->